icopy-site/awesome/docs/awesome/awesome-golem.md

 ### RNG
 - [Gandom](https://github.com/rezahsnz/gandom) - Extract random streams from providers.
 Supports two PRNGs, one based on Chaos machines and the other that makes use of Sodium.
+- [Entropythief](https://github.com/krunch3r76/entropythief) - Get random entropy at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (inspired by Gandom).

 ### Password Recovery
 - [Golem-JTR](https://github.com/hhio618/golem-jtr) - Run John The Ripper to recover a password.